teaglu/configure/README.md

 {configuration}, and {environment} variables refer to the entities of the same name in AWS AppConfig.

+If the `pollTime` local parameter is set, it is used as an integer number of seconds specifying how often to re-query the AppConfig service.
+The default value is 300 (5 minutes).

 If the `alarm` local parameter is set, then a cloudwatch alarm with the given name will be triggered if the configuration fails to apply.
 The name should correspond to a cloudwatch alarm linked to the configuration so that rollback is triggered.
 (Not tested)